IshanMi/Undergrad-Computer-Vision/README.md

-# Undergrad-Computer-Vision
+# Undergrad-Misc

-Slowly uploading all of the code I wrote and was working on for various computer vision projects during my first year of Undergrad.
+Slowly uploading all of the code I wrote and was working on for various projects during my first year of Undergrad.
+Includes code for Computer Vision Projects, Birthday cakes, music making, differential calculus, etc.